 The validation procedure intends to check the performance of the Brazilian version of the COPA model.
 In order to attend this objective, we compared results of COPA with the observed dispatch of electricity generation as provided by the Brazilian National System Operator (ONS).
 We analyzed the dispatch for one year, 2012, on a daily basis.
 Although COPA is an hourly model, ONS makes available data on a daily basis only, which is the reason we compare the results on that temporal resolution.

 We used data from the Newave deck of December 2012.
 This is the software used to plan the monthly electrical system operation in Brazil.
 The electricity Commercialization Chamber (CCEE) publishes the deck containing all information used as input to Newave in each month (Electricity Commercialization Chamber 2012).
 We used data related to hydro power generation capacities in all subsystems, transmission lines capacities, and variable costs of thermal plants in operation by December 2012.
-Besides this data, we used some more information achieved on ONS website, like hydro inflows (National System Operator 2017b) and reservoir parameters (initial and final levels and maximum capacity) (National System Operator 2017c).
-Hourly load information was achieved by mail correspondence (National System Operator 2017a).
+Besides this data, we used some more information from the ONS website, such as hydro inflows (National System Operator 2017b) and reservoir parameters (initial and final levels and maximum capacity) (National System Operator 2017c).
+Hourly load data was obtained by mail correspondence with ONS (National System Operator 2017a).

 We have also derived installed wind capacity data from the electricity market regulator website (Electricity National Agency 2017).
 In terms of hourly time series of wind capacity factors, we collected data at the Renewables Ninja website (Staffell and Pfenninger 2016).

 In order to make sure we were working with consistent input data, we verified if the temporal profile of renewable resources was valid.
 We observed that inflows during the humid period were higher than in the dry one in all subsystems.
-We observed greater wind resource during the dry period than the humid one as well.
+We observed greater wind resources during the dry period than the humid one as well.

 The validation begins with the fixation of initial and terminal levels of each subsystem reservoirs.
-We got this information on ONS website (National System Operator 2017c) and restricted the model accordingly.
+We obtained this information on the ONS website (National System Operator 2017c) and restricted the model accordingly.
 This was necessary in order to avoid the model to empty all reservoirs by the end of the period.
 This would happen if reservoir levels wouldn’t be restricted, because hydro generation has zero variable costs.

 After running the model and gathering outputs, we compared total inflows and total hydro electricity generation of ONS and COPA.
-COPA was overestimating by 7% the hydro-generation in comparison to observations.
+COPA was overestimating the hydro-generation in comparison to observations by 7%.
 The cause of this deviation can be (a) the fact that we do not model evaporation of water in reservoirs and (b) we do not model the influence of storage levels on hydropower generation performance (i.e. lower reservoir levels reduce the energy content of the stored water).
 In order to correct that, we`ve multiplied COPA inflows by 93%, which we call inflow calibration factor.
 Figure 1 and Figure 2 show total hydro generation of ONS and COPA on a daily basis and on monthly basis after correction.
 The Figure 1 shows the thermal generation from ONS and COPA.

 Figure 1: Hydro total generation.
 Daily basis